shway0/Gpt/STATE.md

 - Choices with tangible consequences
 - Balance between void and substance as a central theme
 - Environmental response to cultivation (through the Warden)
+- Growing mythology around Wei as the "Hollow King"
+- Multiple perspective approach with chapters focusing on different characters